Is Hindi Hard to Learn? What Research and Learners Say

 Other learners say mispronouncing retroflex sounds or vowels made them sound unnatural.
 One shared: "My teachers always corrected my त and ट because they changed meaning."
 Videos like the one below can help recognize and adjust these differences early.

 Start where the research tells us: immersion and pronunciation training.
 Polyglot Steve Kaufmann often mentions that listening to lots of input helps language intuition.
+You can embed this video interview:

 Also use spacing systems and flashcards.
 Anki, Memrise, or VerbaCard allow you to master basic vocabulary and script fast as studies show spaced repetition works better than mass study.